gerworkspaces/gerworkspaces/README.md

 </div>

--  🔭 I’m currently working at [P33R Finance](https://www.linkedin.com/company/p33r-finance/) where we were [incubated by Tenity](https://www.linkedin.com/posts/p33r-finance_tenity-invests-in-13-disruptive-early-stage-activity-7118550943268294656-cH__?utm_source=share&utm_medium=member_desktop) and selected for [AWS Startups Build Accelerator 2023](https://www.linkedin.com/posts/p33r-finance_p33r-awsbuildaccelerator-activity-7121072561857208320-U9f-?utm_source=share&utm_medium=member_desktop).
+-  🔭 I’m currently working at FPT Software in Danang city
 - 🌱 I’m passionate about [serverless in AWS](https://aws.amazon.com/serverless/) and [Web3](https://ethereum.org/en/web3/).
 - 💬 Ask me about _lifestyle_
 - 😄 Pronouns: Which one of the gentleman